 A beginner’s guide to Microsoft Office

 Before you rush off to buy the best Microsoft Office deal you can find, you’ll first need to decide which particular suite is right for you.
 There are basically two main products — the standard Microsoft Office (with two variants of Microsoft Office currently available, Office 2019 and Office 2016) and the premium subscription-based Office 365, along with the Personal/Student and Professional versions of these.
-The Microsoft Office Business/Professional suites include the same core apps as
+The Microsoft Office Business/Professional suites include the same core apps as Office 365, but lack cloud support and multi-device compatibility.

 Microsoft Office 365 has some enhanced features like those additional cloud services and multi-device installations, but it’s more expensive and requires a monthly subscription.
 That said, it’s a better choice for use in a professional environment, and it’s the only one that can be used on mobile devices.
 You are also not limited to only one device installation at a time as you are with Microsoft Office 2019 and 2016.